jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 ## Note on Hybrid Public Key Encryption

-A WASI-crypto implementation is not required to expose a Hybrid Public Key Encryption interface.
+A `wasi-crypto` implementation is not required to expose a Hybrid Public Key Encryption interface.
 HPKE can be easily and securely be reimplemented using the existing APIs.

 # Signatures